matrix-org/matrix-spec-proposals/proposals/3391-account-data-delete.md

 For any account data key that cannot be set (like `m.fully_read`), the delete API will have a likewise error response.

+These endpoints are authenticated, and can be rate-limited.

 #### Deleted account data responses

 Furthermore, when a client deletes account data, it must expect the `GET` methods above to return a 404 on